MIDASverse/MIDAS2/README.md

 ## Example usage

-One major difference is that this version more closely follows the sklearn API, with fit and transform methods.
+The major syntactical difference to **MIDASpy** is that MIDAS2 follows the sklearn API, with fit and transform methods of an imputer object.

 ```python
 import MIDAS2 as md